A regression framework for studying relationships among attributes under network interference: Theoretical Guarantees

-Corollary \ref{theorem.model} is proved in Section \ref{sec:proof.corollary1} of the Supplementary Materials.
-The same method of proof can be used to establish convergence rates for pseudo-likelihood estimators $\widehat\Nat(\delta_N)$ based on other models for dependent responses and connections $(\bY, \bZ) \mid \bX = \bx$.
-To the best of our knowledge, these results provide the first theoretical guarantees based on a single observation $(\by, \bz)$ of dependent responses and connections $(\bY, \bZ) \mid \bX = \bx$.
+Corollary~\ref{theorem.model} is proved in Section~\ref{sec:proof.corollary1} of the Supplementary Materials.
+The same method of proof can be used to establish convergence rates for pseudo-likelihood estimators $\widehat\Nat(\delta_N)$ based on other models for dependent responses and connections $(\bY, \bZ) \mid \bX = \bx$, provided there is additional structure to control the dependence among responses and connections.